ahmxdd/DNA-Sequence-Classification-CNN/README.md

 Note: The data preprocessing step includes removing any whitespace, converting sequences to uppercase, and padding sequences to ensure uniform length.
 ## Results
 The model's performance can be evaluated using the printed test accuracy and sample prediction.
-See the "" file for more information.
+See the "DNA Sequence Classification project.ipynb" file for more information.

 ![image](https://github.com/user-attachments/assets/101ed5b4-60c3-45f3-aa23-b9aba97742ec)